chimaera66/DNA-autosomal-superkit-creator/README.md

 4. Currently supported command line arguments are
     * -o, --outputFormat: Sets the template for the formatting of the output file.
 Valid formats are: SuperKit, 23andMe v5, AncestryDNA v2, FamilyTreeDNA v3, LivingDNA v1.0.2 and MyHeritage v1.
 Defaults to SuperKit.
     * -t, --trimSNP: Trims the SNPs to fit within the tested ranges of the different companys that the outputFormat tries to emulate.
 Defaults to false.
+    * -mv, --majorityVote: Drops genotype based on a majority vote.
+If there are two AA and one CC on the same position, then one AA is kept and the other rows drops.
+This is considerably slower than the normal keep first row, but it should be more accurate.
+Defaults to false.